top of page

 Skye Trail Packing list

-Here I recommend the most important hiking equipment that I own, have tested myself and have also bought myself.
-I pay a lot of attention to the weight and quality of my equipment.
-The equipment should simply feel good on longer tours and also be light.
-I can recommend the equipment for women because my wife uses it and it is basically the same as the equipment for men.
+Here I present the most important hiking equipment that I personally own, have tested extensively and have also bought myself.
+I attach great importance to the weight, quality and price of my equipment.
+It should feel comfortable on longer tours and be light at the same time.
+I can also recommend the women's equipment as my wife uses it and it is essentially the same as the men's equipment.

-Note: Please keep in mind that the packing list is general and you will have to adapt it depending on the season and your needs!
+Attention: Please note that the hiking equipment is general and should be adapted depending on the season and individual needs!

 Advertising note: These product links are affiliate links.
 If you buy something through one of these links, I will receive a small commission without you having to pay more.
-This is for the maintenance of my blog and you support me with my project, for which I am very grateful.
+This helps me to maintain my blog and you support me in my project, for which I am very grateful.
 Thank you very much!

 Clothes